gummyworm/monster/docs/linker.md

 * Build global symbol table from symbol tables in each object file
    * if a new symbol is encountered, add it to global symbol table
    * if a an existing symbol is encountered, update its status: unresolved, resolved, conflicting (two defintions)
-* Assemble object code
-   * walk object code and assemble (write BYTES records or resolve EXPR records using symbol table and write them out)
 * Peroform relocatation
-   * for each section, walk respective relocation table, adding relocation address to the offset at each address to relocate
+   * for each section, walk relocation tables and apply the relocation
 * Validate
   * make sure sections don't overlap